guyplusplus/turndown-plugin-confluence-to-gfm/README.md

 * Smileys
 * Improved support of tables

-First step, export one or more pages of the space as HTML, open the HTML and paste the content in the [Turndown Demo page](./Turndown Demo.html).
+First step, clone this repository.
+Then export one or more pages of the space as HTML, open the HTML and paste the content in the Turndown Demo page (Turndown%20Demo.html) to be opened locally.